 The Conservancy’s pioneering grassbank is centered at our 60,000 acre Matador Ranch.
 Under the program, local ranchers pay discounted fees to graze their cattle on the Matador in exchange for wildlife-friendly practices on their own operations.
 The minimum requirement for membership in the grassbank is a committment to control noxious weeds and not break any new ground (sodbusting).
 After that, the lease price drops for additional conservation measures.
 For example, protecting prairie dog habitat earns a discount, securing Sage-grouse leks earns another, modifying fences, that's right, more money off the lease price.

-The agreements secure habitat for Sage-grouse and grassland birds; increase the use of wildlife-friendly fencing, protect streams; control weeds;and prevent plowing under native prairie.
+The agreements secure habitat for grassland wildlife; increase the use of wildlife-friendly fencing, protect streams; control weeds;and prevent plowing under native prairie.

 The program evolved in 2002 after the area had suffered from three years of severe drought, and ranchers were facing selling off their herds if they didn’t find grazing.
 They found grass at the Matador.
 The program helped the ranchers rest their drought-weary ranchlands, and helped the Conservancy develop positive relations among neighbors.